Objective & Strategy

 Market Risk.
 The market values of the Fund’s investments, and therefore the value of the Fund’s shares, will go up and down, sometimes rapidly or unpredictably.
 Market risk may affect a single issuer, industry or section of the economy, or it may affect the market as a whole.
 The value of the Fund’s investments may go up or down due to general market conditions that are not specifically related to the particular issuer, such as real or perceived adverse economic conditions, changes in the general outlook for revenues or corporate earnings, changes in interest or currency rates, regional or global instability, natural or environmental disasters, widespread disease or other public health issues, war, military conflict, acts of terrorism, economic crisis or adverse investor sentiment generally.
 During a general downturn in the financial markets, multiple asset classes may decline in value.
 When markets perform well, there can be no assurance that specific investments held by the Fund will rise in value.

 Debt Securities Risk.
 The prices of debt securities held by the Fund will be affected by changes in interest rates, the creditworthiness of the issuer and other factors.
-An increase in prevailing interest rates typically causes the value of existing debt securities to fall and often has a greater impact on longer-duration debt securities and higher quality debt securities.
+An increase in prevailing interest rates typically causes the value of existing debt securities to fall and often has a greater impact on longer–duration debt securities and higher quality debt securities.
 Falling interest rates will cause the Fund to reinvest the proceeds of debt securities that have been repaid by the issuer at lower interest rates.
 Falling interest rates may also reduce the Fund’s distributable income because interest payments on floating rate debt instruments held by the Fund will decline.
 The Fund could lose money on investments in debt securities if the issuer or borrower fails to meet its obligations to make interest payments and/or to repay principal in a timely manner.
 Changes in an issuer’s financial strength, the market’s perception of such strength or in the credit rating of the issuer or the security may affect the value of debt securities.
-The Adviser’s credit analysis may fail to anticipate such changes, which could result in buying a debt security at an inopportune time or failing to sell a debt security in advance of a price decline or other credit event.
+The credit analysis applied to the Fund’s debt securities may fail to anticipate such changes, which could result in buying a debt security at an inopportune time or failing to sell a debt security in advance of a price decline or other credit event.

 Factor–Based Investing Risk.
 Although the Adviser uses a proprietary factor–based investment strategy designed to target securities exhibiting certain factor characteristics, there is no guarantee the factor–based investment strategy will produce the desired outcomes.
 To the extent the factor–based investment strategy or the information and data included therein are incorrect or incomplete, the decisions made by the Adviser in reliance thereon will expose the Fund to potential risks and could lead to the Fund incurring losses on its investments.
 In addition, there may be periods when a particular factor is out of favor and therefore, during such periods, the Fund may incur losses.

-• High Carry Factor.
+- High Carry Factor.
 Securities exhibiting a high carry factor are subject to the risk that changes in interest rates, exchange rates or their term will affect their value.

-• Low Volatility Factor.
+- Low Volatility Factor.
 Low volatility securities are seen as having a lower risk profile than the overall markets.
 However, a portfolio comprised of low volatility securities may not produce investment exposure that has lower variability to changes in such securities’ price levels.
 Low volatility securities may also underperform the broader market during periods of rapidly rising security prices.

-• Value Factor.
+- Value Factor.
 Value securities are subject to the risk that valuations never improve or that the returns on value securities are less than returns on other styles of investing or the overall stock market.

 Restricted Securities Risk.
 Limitations on the resale of restricted securities may have an adverse effect on their marketability, and may prevent the Fund from disposing of them promptly at reasonable prices.
 There can be no assurance that a trading market will exist at any time for any particular restricted security.
 Transaction costs may be higher for restricted securities and such securities may be difficult to value and may have significant volatility.